alessiocascini/password-manager/README.md

 ## Requirements

-- **Dart SDK**: Ensure that the Dart SDK is installed on your system.
-You can download it from the [official Dart website](https://dart.dev/get-dart).
+To run this project, you need to have the following installed:

+- Dart SDK version 3.6.1 or higher

+You can install Dart from the official website: [Dart SDK](https://dart.dev/get-dart)

 ## Installation